Rumo-M/wireframing/README.md

 ### Why Figma?

 Figma stands out because of its:

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in software development by providing a visual guide that outlines the structure and functionality of an application before detailed design or coding begins.

+### Key Benefits:

+- **Clarifies Requirements:** Wireframes help stakeholders and developers visualize how the application will function, reducing misunderstandings and ensuring everyone shares the same vision.

+- **Guides the Design Process:** By focusing on layout and user flow early on, wireframes allow designers to make decisions about usability and navigation before investing time in high-fidelity designs.

+- **Facilitates Communication:** Wireframes serve as a common reference point among designers, developers, product managers, and clients, improving collaboration and speeding up decision-making.

+- **Identifies Potential Issues Early:** By reviewing wireframes, teams can detect usability problems or missing features before development, saving time and resources.

+- **Supports Iterative Development:** Wireframes can be easily updated based on feedback, allowing the team to iterate quickly and refine the product progressively.

+### Example:

+For instance, in a booking system, a wireframe might show the flow from searching available services to making a booking and viewing confirmation.
+This helps developers understand user interactions and anticipate backend requirements.

+Overall, wireframing is a cost-effective, efficient step that guides software projects toward successful delivery.

 - **Real-time collaboration:** Multiple users can design together simultaneously.
 - **Browser-based access:** No need to install software.
 - **Versatility:** Supports everything from low-fidelity wireframes to high-fidelity prototypes.